 Practical tip: Register for Medicare Safety Net tracking at your pharmacy or through MyGov.
 Many people don't realise they've hit the threshold because they haven't registered.

 Your out-of-pocket cost (the "gap") is the difference between what the provider charges and the Medicare rebate.
-Based on current provider data in our directory:
+Based on current provider data:

 Private health insurance can help with some ADHD-related costs, but coverage is limited: